nimaltd/ask/README.md

-# Stm32 Remote decoder (EV1527 and PT2264)
+# Stm32 Remote decoder (EV1527 and PT2264 and ...)
 <br />
 I hope use it and enjoy.
 <br />
-I use Stm32f103C8 and Keil Compiler and Stm32CubeMX wizard.
+I use Stm32f03k6 and Keil Compiler and Stm32CubeMX wizard.
  <br />
 Please Do This ...
 <br />
 <br />
-1) Enable a Timer with 1 us tick.
+1) Enable a Timer with 10 us tick.
 <br />
 2) enable Interrupt pin on rising and falling edge.
 <br />